HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 For the past two or three decades, the use of high-frequency trading has been significantly increasing.
 According to estimates, HFT trading volume reaches 50% of the total volume on world exchanges.
-While those who use this trading strategy believe it benefits financial markets and contributes to high liquidity in the markets, many traditional traders oppose the method, claiming it creates unfair competition.
+While those who use this trading strategy believe it benefits financial markets and contributes to high liquidity, many traditional traders oppose the method, claiming it creates unfair competition.

 What is HFT (Algorithmic) Trading?